 97530 – therapeutic activities – 1 unit (15 min)

 97110 – therapeutic exercises – 2 unit (30 min)

 Well!
 This was certainly involved, but the experts tell me that the above evaluation represents what needs to be documented to satisfy insurance companies.
-I spelled out lots of areas where you might normally use abbreviations, but I wanted any medical professional—as well as the patient himself—to have a clear understanding of what our treatments are, and why we use them.
+I spelled out lots of areas where you might normally use abbreviations, but I wanted other medical professionals and patients to have a clear understanding of what our treatments are, and why we use them.

 More resources for improving your documentation